Qatar Airways Extends Principal Partnership With Paris Saint-Germain Until 2028

-Renewed collaboration highlights shared values of excellence, blending the world of aviation, sports, fashion and lifestyle

-Doha, Qatar: Qatar Airways announced the extension of its partnership with Paris Saint-Germain (PSG) until 2028, reaffirming its commitment to one of the most iconic football clubs in the world, ushering in a new era of collaboration.
+(MENAFN- Gulf Times) Qatar Airways, the world's best airline as voted by Skytrax in 2024, is proud to announce the extension of its partnership with Paris Saint-Germain (PSG) until 2028, reaffirming its commitment to one of the most iconic football clubs in the world, ushering in a new era of collaboration.
 This renewal strengthens the long-standing relationship between Qatar Airways and PSG, built on shared values of excellence, ambition, and innovation.

 The announcement was made a few days following The Parisian's victory over Manchester City F.C at the Parc des Princes Stadium in the UEFA Champions League – Europe's premier football tournament where Qatar Airways also holds a strong presence as 'Official Airline Partner'.
 Further cementing their alliance, the partnership will extend across the Qatar Airways Group, involving Qatar Duty Free and Hamad International Airport to create a comprehensive and engaging partnership ecosystem.
 The Qatar Airways logo will continue to feature on the“rouge & bleu” shirt, as well as all training apparel and warm-up jerseys at all domestic and international tournaments, including Ligue 1, and UEFA Competitions.